Aviah/one-click-django-docs/multiple_sites.md

 3. All the config files for `mysite1` are saved and commited, and you made a database dump.

 Now continue and install the development environment for the second site `mysite2`, on the same development machine, with one-click-django-dev: on [OSX El-Capitan](https://github.com/Aviah/one-click-django-dev-osx-el-capitan), or [Ubuntu 14.04 Trusty desktop](https://github.com/Aviah/one-click-django-dev-ubuntu-14-04-trusty)

+Before you run `setup.sh`, comment the line:

+	CREATE USER 'django'@'localhost' IDENTIFIED BY 'imnotsecretdjangomysqlpassword';

+In the install files `scripts/db.sql` script (the django user already exists).

+On the dev machine, use the **same** database password for both mysite1 & mysite2, since they use the same local MySQL server.
+On production, you can use different password for each site, in the site `settings_production.py` or `secrets.py`.

 When the dev environment installation is complete, the local django site at `127.0.0.1` (or `127.0.0.1:8000` with django development server) should show `mysite2`.